 Slava Klima Award: for a PhD student awarded after PhD3, for excellence and timely progress in the program.
 Variable amount.

-Michelle Rosa: for general excellence in the MA, awarded at the end of the degree. $250
+Michelle Rosa Award: for general excellence in the MA, awarded at the end of the degree. $250

 Molson Chair Graduate Fellowships: For MA or PhD students.
 Variable amount.

-6.4 Funds for Scholarly Conferences and Scholarly Research
+6.4 Funds for Scholarly Research and Scholarly Conferences

-There are several sources of funding for scholarly conferences and travel for scholarly research.
+There are several sources of funding for scholarly research travel and conference travel.
 Both MA and PhD students may apply for these funds.
 Some restrictions apply.

 6.4.1.
-The department has a limited fund to help graduate student travel for conferences or research.
-Applications are due on 15 September, 15 January, and 15 May.
+The Department has a limited fund to be used for graduate student travel for conferences or research.
+Additional travel funding from the Faculty of Arts is also administered by the Department (no separate application is necessary).
+Applications are due on 15 September, 15 December, and on a rolling basis during the winter term.
 Applications should consist of the following:

 1. a statement outlining the proposed trip and the relevance to the student's program